Playground Safety for Kids

 - Commercial Play Mat: Use at the end of a slide or swing, our commercial play mats are tested for a 5-foot critical fall height.

-Even if you use the best material for your playground, you still want to keep the following surface safety tips in mind:
+Even if you use the best material for your playground, you still want to keep the following surface safety tips

 - Keep playground free of standing water and trip hazards such as rocks and logs.